efergus/efergus.github.io/src/lib/markdown/experience.md

 ### WebGPU-SPY

-- First author of groundbreaking research discovering a novel GPU cache side channel using WebGPU and JavaScript.
+- First author of groundbreaking research discovering a novel GPU cache side channel using WebGPU and JavaScript, unlike any attacks previously in the literature.
 - Achieved 90% (state-of-the-art) accuracy in performing website fingerprinting through the identified side channel, demonstrating the potential for significant security implications.